 Because of the length of time this type of program takes, an outpatient setting is usually the most beneficial for the client, though some facilities do offer an inpatient extended care option.
 The outpatient option allows the person to have time in the “real world” outside of addiction treatment – this may also include part-time employment and time with family.

 The outpatient treatment program was designed for those who cannot spend a long period of time in an inpatient facility.
-This program allows the patient to continue with his or her job and family responsibilities while undergoing treatment.
+This program allows the patient to continue with his or her job and family responsibilities while undergoing treatment at our drug addiction rehab in Greenwich CT.
 A bonus is the fact that this type of treatment is less expensive than an inpatient long-term treatment.
 Patients will still receive the support they need from the medical and facility personnel, and they will, undoubtedly, move on to an aftercare program when they are finished.

 The short-term addiction treatment program is just as intense as the long-term program and may or may not be focused on the 12-step approach.
 This treatment only requires three to six weeks.
 Many short-term treatment options take place in an inpatient setting, however, there are also outpatient treatment options available.
 Many clients find better success in long-term recovery when an extended care treatment is chosen.